Skip to content

 • Records every detected tool call on the current turn (one record per call; a single turn may produce more than one).

-• When generate_on_no_tool = true (experimental) and no tool is detected, additionally appends the model's text as the assistant's reply and fires AnswerText chunks (as a Generate node would).
+• When mode = call_or_answer and no tool is detected, additionally appends the model's text as the assistant's reply and fires AnswerText chunks (as a Generate node would).

-• When notify_client = true, fires one NodeEvent (event_type="tool_call") per detected call, out-of-band, before the turn completes.
+• When disposition notifies (Notify, NotifyAndAcknowledge, Pause, PauseAndAcknowledge, AwaitResult), fires one NodeEvent (event_type="tool_call") per detected call (tool_name, arguments_json, call_id, disposition), out-of-band, before the turn completes. call_id is a nine-character alphanumeric correlation id (c%08x) for tool_results.

 Tool-call formats